radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 4. Click **Save**.

->[!warning] The case used in Azure AD to create the extension attribute must match the case used when adding the extension attribute to the schema.
+>[!warning] The case used in Entra ID to create the extension attribute must match the case used when adding the extension attribute to the schema.
 In the example above, the “I” in skypeId is in uppercase.
 Therefore, when adding the extension attribute to the graphapi schema, make sure to follow this case-sensitive syntax.

-### Azure AD Virtual View
+### Entra ID Virtual View

 The default graphapi custom data source is associated with a virtual view file named graphapi.dvx.
 The default mgraph custom data source is associated with a virtual view file named mgraph.dvx.
 These files can be opened and modified in the Main Control Panel > Context Builder tab > View Designer sub-tab.

->[!note] If you are using Azure AD B2C, use the graphapib2c.dvx file instead of the graphapi.dvx or mgraph.dvx files.
+>[!note] If you are using Entra ID B2C, use the graphapib2c.dvx file instead of the graphapi.dvx or mgraph.dvx files.

 ![An image showing ](Media/Image8.33.jpg)

 Figure 8.33: Mgraph Virtual View

-If you’ve modified the graphapi.orx or mgraph.orx schema files to support extension attributes or if you want to limit the Azure AD attributes returned in the virtual view, you can modify the graphapi.dvx/mgraph.dvx files accordingly.
+If you’ve modified the graphapi.orx or mgraph.orx schema files to support extension attributes or if you want to limit the Entra ID attributes returned in the virtual view, you can modify the graphapi.dvx/mgraph.dvx files accordingly.

 1. On Main Control Panel > Context Builder tab > View Designer sub-tab, choose File > Open > View.